Why Electric Bikes? Full Suspension vs. Hardtail

-Maybe you’re fresh to the world of eBikes, maybe you’ve been fully entrenched in research for weeks.
+Maybe you’re fresh to the world of eBikes or maybe you’ve been fully entrenched in research for weeks.
 Either way, a foundational question to answer before you get too deep is the highly polarizing: is it worth getting a full suspension bike?
 Or should I stick to a hardtail?

-Hardtail vs. Full Suspension E-Bike: The Basic Differences
+E-Bike Full Suspension vs. Hardtail: The Basic Differences

 The easiest way to differentiate between a full suspension e bike and a hardtail is simply looking to see if it has rear suspension.
-In the example of the Quantum vs. the Apex, the Quantum has a rear shock, and the Apex does not.
+In the example of the Jeep vs. the Apex, the Jeep has a rear shock, and the Apex does not.
 Easy!

 Take a look at the rest of the bike, and you’ll hardly spot a notable difference: they both have a range of up to 50 miles, 9-speed shifters, the exact same Tektro 4-piston hydraulic disc brakes, comparable frame sizes, and the list goes on.